roktiw/gamstack/README.md

  - Powered entirely by GitHub Actions – no local builds required.
  - Write in Markdown, commit to Git, and publish instantly.
  - Add `.md` files to `/input/`, push, and let GitHub Actions do the rest.

+### ⚙️ DevOps Style
+GAMstack embodies DevOps principles by:
+- Automating build and deployment processes using GitHub Actions.
+- Leveraging Continuous Integration/Continuous Delivery (CI/CD) for instant publishing of changes.
+- Following GitOps best practices—using Git as the single source of truth for both content and configuration.
+- Treating infrastructure as code (IaC), with workflows and configurations defined clearly in YAML.

 #### ❌ DON'TS
 - No microservices.